Citation for this page in APA citation style. Close

 Moral responsibility, on the other hand, is a societal and cultural problem.

 Free will has traditionally been connected to moral responsibility.
 But it is wrong to say that free will simply is moral competence, as Dennett says, or is "ultimate responsibility" as Kane says.
-Sadly, free actions are also likely to be evil i.e., immoral actions.
+Sadly, many free actions are evil, i.e., immoral actions.

 Know-How and Know-That